paluh/purescript-undefined-is-not-a-problem/README.md

     opts.b !
 0.0 + g
 ```

-But of course this signature would change if you start using other fields of the "`result`" value :-)
+But of course this signature would change if you start using other fields of `opts` in the body of the function :-)

-#### Limitiations

-In this approach when `Poly.Coerce` instances are not able to match type like `a` with `Int` they are "pushing" the polymorphic type to the "result" type so the compiler decides if the given type can be "unified" (so coercible too ;-)).
+Additional downside of `Poly.Coerce` is that you are not able to provide more instances for it.
+When builtin `Poly.Coerce` instances are not able to match a type like `a` with `Int` they are "pushing" the polymorphic type to the "result" type so the compiler can decide if the given type can be "unified" (so coercible too ;-).
 Because we are closing here an instance chain with this polymorphic case there is no way for you to provide additional instances.

-Additionally as pointed above it is hard to provide sensible signatures because we want to probably stay flexible and polymorphic.

 ### Debugging